Rainikka/Per1Scholas/ProblemSets/ALAB319/SBA319x/README.md

-# Fruit & Veggie API
+# SBA 319: Fitness Tracker REST API

-A REST API to track fruits and vegetables freshnss, API built with JavaScript, Node.js, Express, Mongo.db, Mongoose.
+A REST API to track Aerobic & Weightlifting Exercises of Individual Users.
-Per Scholas Assignment: SBA 319

 ## Knowledge Inspiration
 This project was inspired by:
 - **WebDevSimplified** on YouTube: "Learn MongoDB" and "Learn Mongoose" tutorials
 - **Nishant Kumar** on FreeCodeCamp: "How to Build a RESTful API" tutorial
+- **Coding Cleverly** on FreeCodeCamp: "CRUD API" tutorial

 ## Connection String
 PerScholas connection string valid for one week